Wednesday, August 29, 2012

 Beach on the Seine.
 Sand is brought in for July and August

-The Marais was home to the Knights Templars in the Xllth Century.
+The Marais was home to the Knights Templar in the 20th century.
 We would take Rue du Temple to get our way down to the Jewish sector then over to Place des Vosges where we toured Victor Hugo's house.
-Hugo was a literary giant.
-He may be most known for Les Misérables, or in English, The Hunchback of Notre Dame.
+Hugo, a literary giant, may be best known for Les Misérables, or in English, The Hunchback of Notre Dame.

 The home of the famous author looks out over the southeast corner of Place des Vosges.
 In the painting below, Quasimodo abducts Esmeralda.

 For the history student, Paris is an unending study.
 There are a million stories in the architecture alone.
-Don't forget to look up too when walking around Paris, (and secure your wallet or purse).
+Look upward when walking around Paris, (be sure to secure your wallet or purse).

 These two men really caught my eye.
 They are reading on the bank of Canal St Martin, perhaps a stereotypical scene in Paris.
 But notice the older man is reading a hard copy book and the younger man is reading his iPad.
 An interesting juxtaposition.